 You can use focus groups to get customer feedback on a new product or service before they decide to take the concept into development.
 In this context, a focus group can be used to test out ideas and gather opinions on whether the idea will be liked or needed by the target audience.

 Social media monitoring

-Social media is a great way to communicate with your target audience as they are largely being part of Facebook, Twitter, and Instagram communities.
+Social media is great in communicating with your target audience as they are being part of Facebook, Twitter, and Instagram communities.
 Customers prefer sharing their good and bad brand experiences across social channels like Twitter and Linkedin.